Amaljithnk1/ecourts-scrapper/README.md

 2. Pick date (DD-MM-YYYY in payload)
 3. Click Refresh to load captcha, type it, then:
    - Fetch: show cause list table and filters
-   - PDF: download single court's list
+   - PDF: download single court's list (remember to install WeasyPrint or wkhtmltopdf(need to set path))
    - ZIP: download all courts in the complex

 Note: The site uses captcha; refresh invalidates the previous code.